Cerebral Palsy Lawyers in Philadelphia

 Our Philadelphia Attorneys Have Won Over $2 Billion

-For over 50 years, The Beasley Firm has been one of the preeminent law firms for birth injury litigation.
+For over 60 years, The Beasley Firm has been one of the preeminent law firms for birth injury litigation.
 We have obtained hundreds of millions of dollars in benefits for children with cerebral palsy, including over $15 million in cerebral palsy verdicts in 2012 alone.
-Speak with a Philadelphia birth injury attorney from our team about your case; we're here to fight your battle.
+Speak with our Philadelphia cerebral palsy attorneys about your case; we’re here to fight your battle.

 Learn more about our legal representation: